Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Experiments

-We use two citation-network datasets (\cora and \citeseer) and an additional graph of political blogs (\polblogs).
+\parhead{Datasets.} We use two citation-network datasets (\cora and \citeseer) and an additional graph of political blogs (\polblogs).
 In the citation networks the nodes represent documents and their links refer to citations between documents.
 We construct an undirected graph based on these citation links so as to obtain a binary adjacency matrix.
 Each document is characterized by a set of features, which are either \gls{BOW} or \gls{TFIDF} for \cora and \citeseer, respectively.
-The details of these datasets are shown in \cref{tab:datasets}.
-The class for each document is given by their subject and our goal is to predict this for a hidden subset of documents.

-The \polblogs dataset is a network of political blogs first introduced in \citet{adamic2005political}.
-For our experiments, we use the dataset as published in \citet{pmlr-v97-bojchevski19a}.
+The class for each document is given by their subject and our goal is to predict this for a subset of unlabeled documents.
+The \polblogs dataset is a network of political blogs first introduced in \cite{adamic2005political}.
+For our experiments, we use the dataset as published in \cite{pmlr-v97-bojchevski19a}.
 Nodes represent blogs and two nodes are connected if a blog links to another from anywhere on the landing page.
 Each node is labeled as one of two classes based on the blog's political affiliation (conservative vs liberal).
 No node features are available and so we use an identity matrix as is common practice.
+Details of these datasets are given in the supplement.